Minnesota Police Continue Crackdown on Drunk Driving

 With the unofficial start of summer underway, Minnesota state police are sure to be out in full force to crackdown on drunk driving.
 In fact, the police crackdown on drunk driving in Minnesota was ramped up just a few weeks ago with Minnesota’s fishing opener earlier this month.

 In advance of the fishing opening, the Department of Public Safety (DPS) and the Minnesota State Patrol reminded Minnesota residents that squads would be out in force in 25 Minnesota counties with the highest number of drunk driving deaths and alcohol-related injuries over the past three years.
-While this was only a one-day enhancement in enforcement, police are sure to continue to be on the lookout for drunk drivers in the upcoming months as more people are drinking at summer parties, barbeques, festivals, and other summer recreational events.
+While this was only a one-day enhancement in enforcement, police are sure to continue to be on the lookout for drunk drivers in the upcoming months as more people are drinking at summer parties, barbecues, festivals, and other summer recreational events.

 Each year, nearly 28,000 people are arrested for DWI, according to Minnesota Department of Public Safety, and one in seven Minnesota drivers has a DWI on his or her record.